jaybaeta/open-access-journal-text/comparisons/open-access-policy.md

 All articles published in J. Rek.
 Pros. are distributed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license and are immediately open access.
 We follow the Budapest Open Access Initiative’s (BOAI) [definition](http://www.budapestopenaccessinitiative.org/read) of open access, meaning readers may freely read, download, copy, print, share, link to the full text of articles, or use them for any other lawful purpose.

+# Reaktor

+Reaktor provides immediate open access to its content with the aim of advancing the free and open dissemination of knowledge across the fields of chemical engineering.
+All articles we publish are distributed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license, with authors retaining copyright without restrictions.

 # Sciscitatio

 Sciscitatio provides immediate open access to its published articles, under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA) license.
 Whether as a reader or author, you are free to download, adapt, share, upload to a social network or institutional respository, or redistribute articles for any other lawful purpose in any medium, provided you give appropriate credit to the original author(s) and Sciscitatio, link to the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license, indicate if changes were made, and redistribute any derivative work under the same license.